 4. Agency budget for the most recent year.

-7. A copy of the nonprofit organization’s latest IRS determination letter stating 501(c)3 tax-exempt status.
+7. A copy of the most recent IRS determination letter stating 501(c)3 tax-exempt status.

 8. A completed and signed W9 form.

-Some requests that do not qualify for a corporate donation may be referred to our local branch office for consideration.
-At varying times, we donate surplus furniture.
-Although we do not have a formal furniture and equipment donation program, requests should be in writing.
+Requests that do not qualify for a corporate donation may be referred to our local branch office for consideration.

 Community Relations Officer A-2H